 DEFINITIONS.
 In these conditions Rogers Jones & Co., hereinafter called “The Company”, act only as Auctioneers, and the representative of The Company conducting the auction is called “the Auctioneer”.

-All items must be listed in this Entry Form and the form SIGNED.
+All items must be listed in this VENDOR CONTRACT and the form SIGNED.
 The Company accept items for sale at their sole discretion and shall be the judges as to the suitability of any item for sale.

 (a) All goods are put up for sale WITHOUT RESERVE unless written reserves are declared on the Entry Form.
 Oral instructions as to reserve prices cannot be entertained No reserves are acceptable once catalogues have gone to print.